DVM Practical & Clinical Experience

 University Veterinary Teaching Hospitals

 The Faculty of Veterinary Science has University Veterinary Teaching Hospitals in Sydney and Camden, where you will work with our team of specialist veterinarians in well-equipped, high quality clinical environments involving a wide range of companion animals, farm animals, racing animals and exotic and native species.
 Referral and primary accession cases are seen at both sites, with the Camden site also providing veterinary services to farms in the region.

 Visiting specialists complement Faculty specialists in most disciplines in providing an excellent learning environment for veterinary students.
 Knowledge of medicine, surgery, anaesthesia, radiology, clinical pathology and production animal issues are developed with small group teaching.

-During the capstone experience year, students complete a series of rotations as veterinary student interns in our Veterinary Teaching Hospitals and with our Partners in Veterinary Education off-campus.
+During the capstone experience year, students complete a series of rotations as veterinary student interns in our Veterinary Teaching Hospitals and with our Partners in Veterinary Education in a wide variety of locations.
 Core placements are within the areas of small animal practice, rural mixed practice and government agencies.
 Elective rotations enable students to focus on particular career interests and may be undertaken in areas such as government, industry, research, specialist practice, equine and wildlife medicine.